HasanOmar1/Bank-api---mongoose---backend/README.md

 - When a user transfers money from his bank account to another user , he will transfer using cash and if he doesn't have cash anymore he will transfer his credit , and the other user will always get the money as credit and not as cash.

-- You cannot deposit , withdraw and transfer from/to inActive users!
+- You cannot deposit , withdraw and transfer from/to inActive Clients!

 ---

 ## How to:

-I have mentioned above how to GET users info , in this section i will be putting the URLs for the other endpoints.
+I have mentioned above how to GET Clients info , in this section i will be putting the URLs for the other endpoints.
 You can try these endpoints in Postman like i did.

 - Create a user: /api/v1/bank then put the user info in the body. [name , cash , credit]